 The Laboratory conducts ambient radiological air monitoring to verify local air quality and to assess possible environmental and health impacts from BNL operations.
-Samples collected from air monitoring stations around the perimeter of the site were analyzed for tritium and gross alpha and beta airborne activity.
-Results for 2017 continued to demonstrate that on-site radiological air quality was consistent with air quality measured at locations in New York State that are not located near radiological facilities.
+Samples collected from air monitoring stations around the perimeter of the site were analyzed for gross alpha and beta airborne activity.
+All but one of the BNL gross alpha samples fell within the New York State Department of Health data range from their control location in Albany, NY, demonstrating that on-site radiological air quality was consistent with that observed at locations in New York State not located near radiological facilities.